Home

 Pottery Painting

-Although it isn't possible to fire pottery clay in an oven at home (see firing clay at home for ways to do this instead) - it is possible to oven bake ceramics decorated and painted with special paint.
+Although it isn't possible to fire pottery clay in an oven at home, it is possible to oven bake ceramics decorated and painted with special paint.

 Firing Pottery in an Oven - Christmas Plates Idea